stevenjlho/leetcode/solutions/236. Lowest Common Ancestor of a Binary Tree/README.md

   let left = lowestCommonAncestor(root.left, p, q);
   let right = lowestCommonAncestor(root.right, p, q);

-  // If both left and right are non-null, we have found the LCA.
-  // It's the point where paths to p and q converge. if (left !== null && right !== null) return root;
+  // If both left and right are not null, root is the LCA if (left !== null && right !== null) return root;

-  // If one subtree returns null, the LCA must be in the other subtree. return left !== null ? left : right;
+  // Otherwise, return the non-null value (one of left or right) return left !== null ? left : right;
 };
 ```